GLOBAL MARKETS-Stocks fall on global growth concerns, dollar slips

 "The market is getting sucked into a fear trade," he said.
 "It's really oil - is it a glut or a global slowdown?
 But I don't think it's symbolizing a slowdown in the global economy."

-MSCI's all-country world stock index fell 1.0 percent, while the FTSEurofirst 300 index of leading European shares closed down 1.05 percent at 1,419.35.
+MSCI's all-country world stock index fell 1.0 percent, while the FTSEurofirst 300 index of leading European share closed down 1.05 percent at 1,419.35.

 Prices on U.S. Treasuries rose in choppy trading on rising investor skepticism over the Fed's ability to raise interest rates as much as it would like next year.